techidaily/site-win11-tips/source/_posts/restoring-ragnarok-overcoming-x-script-woes.md

 3. Right-click it, then select**Properties** .
 4. Note the game version under the**Details** tab.
 ![Checking Product Version in the Details Tab of Properties Window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Checking-Product-Version-in-the-Details-Tab-of-Properties-Window.jpg)
-5. Visit the[SKSE downloads page](https://skse.silverlock.org/) and compare the build you're using with the game version.
+5. Visit the [SKSE downloads page](https://skse.silverlock.org/) and compare the build you're using with the game version.

  If the SKSE's build is compatible with the game version, you can move on to the next fix.
 Otherwise, download the compatible build to resolve the problem.